pgulutzan/pgfindlib/README.md

 <H3 id="Re extra_paths">Re extra_paths</H3><HR>
 <P>This is another colon-or-semicolon-delimited string that can contain more paths that will be added at the end.
-For example ./main libcrypto.so /lib/x86_64-linux-gnu/ will pass "/lib/x86_64-linux-gnu/" as the final argument to libmyso(), and buffer will get a list of any qualifying .so files in /lib/x86_64-linux-gnu.
+For example ./main libcrypto.so /lib/x86_64-linux-gnu/ will pass "/lib/x86_64-linux-gnu/" as the final argument to pgfindlib(), and buffer will get a list of any qualifying .so files in /lib/x86_64-linux-gnu.
 The loader knows nothing about the items in this section, it's informative.</P>

 <H3 id="Re order of execution">Re order of execution</H3><HR>